keith-oak/unifiedcatalogpy/README.md

 Track your journey to complete data governance by monitoring health controls to track your progress.
 Health controls measure your current governance practices against standards that give your data estate a score.
 [Learn more](https://learn.microsoft.com/en-us/purview/how-to-health-controls)

+> [!WARNING]
+> You cannot interact with Health Controls through this library yet.
+This is work in progress.

 ##### Create a Health Control

 ##### Retrieve a Health Control